pantherb/setBfree/README.md

 ------

 Many thanks to all who contributed ideas, bug-reports, patches and feedback.
-In Particular (in alphabetical order): Dominique Michel, Fons Adriaensen, Jeremy Jongepier, Julien Claasen, Jean-Luc Nest and Ken Restivo.
+In Particular (in alphabetical order): Dominique Michel, Fons Adriaensen, Jean-Luc Nest, Jeremy Jongepier, Julien Claasen and Ken Restivo.